-- Precision (P): proportion of the estimated change points that are true change points.
-If the method yields no estimated change point, the precision is defined as 0. - 2.
-Recall (R): proportion of true change points detected by an algorithm. - 3.
+- 2. Recall (R): proportion of true change points detected by an algorithm. - 3.
 F1 score: F1 = 2RP/(R + P).
 When R = P = 0, the F1 score is defined as 0.

 Table 2 shows the results from the BHM-MPP, ECP, DPMLE, AutoPlait methods on the seven datasets.
-Among the four methods, BHM-MPP yields the best performance in five out of seven datasets (i.e., datasets 1, 2, 4, 5, 6) in terms of the F1 score.
-ECP yields a competitive recall but a much lower precision; DPMLE does not provide satisfactory precision or recall, especially for datasets 1, 2, 4, 5, where the algorithm misses all the change points; AutoPlait barely captures any true change points in all the datasets.
+Among the four methods, BHM-MPP yields the best performance in five out of seven datasets (i.e., datasets 1, 2, 4, 5, and 6) in terms of the F1 score.
+ECP yields a competitive recall but a much lower precision; DPMLE does not provide satisfactory precision or recall, especially for datasets 1, 2, 4, and 5, where the algorithm misses all the change points; AutoPlait barely captures any true change points in all the datasets.
 Figure 5 shows the eight data sequences of the wind turbine dataset 1 and the detection results using the BHM-MPP method.
 Compared with the results of other methods in Figure 2, the BHM-MPP method clearly yields the best performance.